-Shifting to REVERSE (R) while your vehicle is moving forward could damage your transaxle.
+Notice: Shifting to REVERSE (R) while your vehicle is moving forward could damage your transaxle.
 Shift to REVERSE (R) only after your vehicle is stopped.

-To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transaxle, see "Stuck: In Sand, Mud, Ice or Snow" in the Index.
+To rock your vehicle back and forth to get out of snow, ice or sand without damaging your transaxle, see If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-32.